qeeg/cpp-io/README.md

 * Undefined behavior when detecting native endianness due to strict aliasing violation.
 * Doesn't support portable serialization of floating point values, but gives helpful `static_assert` in case of non-IEC platform.
 * Still uses standard text streams as archives.

+## Design goals

+* Always use `std::byte` instead of `char` when meaning raw bytes.
+* Do not do any text processing or hold any text-related data inside stream classes, even as template parameters.
+* Provide intuitive customization points.
+* Support different endiannesses and floating point formats.

 ## Header `<io>` synopsis